 2016 Cleveland International Piano Competition And Festival

 The world-renowned Cleveland International Piano Competition (CIPC) is held every four years for artists ages 18 to 30.
-It rotates with the CIPC Young Artists Competition (artists ages 12 to 17) and a year-long concert series.
+It rotates with the CIPC for Young Artists competition (artists ages 12 to 17) and a year-long concert series.

 CIPC engages an audience of 10 to 15,000 over a period of 15 days, and culminates in two sold-out performances at Severance Hall that feature the four finalists performing with The Cleveland Orchestra.
 Throughout this period, solo, chamber music, and concerto performances by the contestants, guest artist recitals, films, discussion groups, and social events provide multiple opportunities for patrons to engage in a full-immersion experience of music, learning, and entertainment.